This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 You’ll need to watch your snake’s eyes closely for signs of trouble since they’re protected by special scales called spectacles instead of eyelids.

-From retained eye caps to cloudy eyes, these common problems can affect your snake’s health and behavior, but they’re often treatable when caught early.
+From recognizing swollen or cloudy eyes as potential signs of infection, which can result from dirty enclosures and poor hygiene, to retained eye caps, these common problems can affect your snake’s health and behavior, but they’re often treatable when caught early.

 Causes of Eye Issues